Kahiki Supper Club: Legacy

 The Fraternal Order of Moai was founded in 2005 to preserve the history and artifacts of the restaurant.
 It acts as a social club with ten chapters nationwide.
-Memorials to the Tahiki also exist throughout dozens of websites, discussion boards, and online photo albums.
+Memorials to the Kahiki also exist throughout dozens of websites, discussion boards, and online photo albums.
 Books and poetry have been written about the restaurant as well.
-Members of the organization as well as other enthusiasts have gathered tiki items and Kahiki decor to create their own intricately-decorated basement tiki bars.
+Members of the organization as well as other enthusiasts have gathered tiki items and Kahiki decor to create their own intricately decorated basement tiki bars.
 These include Shipwreck Shirley's and Rancho Kahiki, private spaces operating out of suburban houses in Columbus.

 From 2006 to 2008, former Kahiki employees operated a restaurant named Tropical Bistro.
 From 2012 to 2019, the Grass Skirt Tiki Room operated in downtown Columbus; the bar featured "George the Monkey", a decorative fountain that stood inside the Kahiki restaurant until the piece was sold at auction to the Fraternal Order of Moai.

 Kahiki Foods, originally a side business to the Kahiki Supper Club, manufactures frozen meals for distribution nationwide.
 The company is headquartered in Gahanna, a suburb of Columbus.
 The company was bought out by a larger company based in Pittsburgh in 2007, though its Gahanna factory remains in use.

 Jeff Tsao (son of final Kahiki owner Michael Tsao) owns Fukuryu Ramen, a small restaurant chain in Central Ohio.
 The chain's third location, opening in 2022, will feature the Kahiki's Mai Tai recipe.